Miloš Vučević: Protests and resignation

 On 1 November 2024, the Novi Sad railway station canopy collapsed, killing 14 people.
 (Note: Two more later succumbed to death.)
-The government responded by proclaiming a day of mourning for 2 November, while ministers Goran Vesić and Tomislav Momirović resigned.
+The government responded by proclaiming 2 November a day of mourning, while ministers Goran Vesić and Tomislav Momirović resigned.
 The collapse triggered a series of anti-corruption protests organised by students, which began in November 2024, after SNS members physically attacked a group of students paying homage to the killed.
 The protests then spread to the faculties of the universities of Belgrade, Novi Sad, Kragujevac, and Niš.
-Students demanded the release of the documentation of the reconstructed Novi Sad railway station, filing a criminal complaint against those who attacked students, the dismissal of charges against those who were detained at protests, and increasing the allocation of funds for faculties by 20%.
-Vučević declared that the demands were "unclear" and that allegedly a colour revolution was underway.
-At the protest on Slavija Square on 22 December, it was estimated that 100,000 demonstrators were present at the protest.
+Students demanded the release of documentation on the reconstructed Novi Sad railway station, the filing a criminal complaint against those who attacked students, the dismissal of charges against those who were detained at protests, and the increase of funds allocated for faculties by 20%.
+Vučević declared that the demands were "unclear" and that a colour revolution was allegedly underway.
+At a 22 December protest on Slavija Square, it was estimated that 100,000 demonstrators were present.

 A major series of civil disobedience that was promoted as a "general strike" occurred on 24 January 2025.
 After a group of SNS members physically attacked students in Novi Sad on 28 January, Vučević announced his resignation.
 Milan Đurić, the mayor of Novi Sad, also resigned from office.
 Vučević's resignation was acknowledged by the National Assembly on 19 March.
 He remained in acting capacity until the election of Đuro Macut on 16 April.
 In late March, a group of students were attacked again in Novi Sad.
 Vučević then filed a criminal complaint against them, claiming that they deceived the public.